 Where are the highest waterfalls in the world?

 Salto Angel is in Canaima National Park, in the state of Bolivar in the Bolivarian Republic of Venezuela.
-(Is it me or is everything called Bolivar in Venezuela?)
 The region is also known as Gran Sabana and borders Brazil and Guyana.
 It is a really beautiful place full of tepuys and rivers.
 Tepuys are table-shaped mountains that create surreal landscapes of endless waterfalls cascading from the rock cliffs.